ajharris27/writing-sample/procedure.md

 ### Open a pull request

 1. After pushing your branch from the command line, go to your team’s repository on the GitHub website, and you should see your pull request in a banner at the top.
-Click Compare & pull request.
+Click **Compare & pull request**.

 2. Leave a clear description of the changes you made as well as a title for the pull request.
-Click Create pull request.
+Click **Create pull request**.